 On September 1, 2019, the Company adopted ASU No. 2016-02 using the alternative transition method under ASU No. 2018-11, which permits application of the new lease guidance at the beginning of the period of adoption, with comparative periods continuing to be reporting under Topic 840.
-Upon adoption, the Company recorded the following within the Condensed Consolidated Balance Sheet: operating lease right-of-use assets of \$5.1 million included within Other long-term assets, current operating lease liabilities of \$2.0 million included within Accrued expenses and other current liabilities, long-term operating lease liabilities of \$3.8 million included within Other long-term liabilities, finance lease right-of-use assets of \$1.2 million included within Property and equipment, net, current finance lease liabilities of \$0.2 million included within Current maturities of long term debt, and long-term finance lease liabilities of \$1.0 million included within Long-term debt less current maturities.
-Following the Acquisition of Quest, the Company recorded the following amounts in the Condensed Consolidated Balance Sheet as of the closing date on November 7, 2019: operating lease right-of-use assets of \$2.1.1 million included within Other long-term assets, current operating lease liabilities of \$1.2 million included within Accrued expenses and other current liabilities of \$2.0 million included within Cong-term debt less current maturities.
-Following the Acquisition of Quest, the Company recorded the following amounts in the Condensed Consolidated Balance Sheet as of the closing date on November 7, 2019: operating lease right-of-use assets of \$2.1.1 million included within Other long-term assets, current liabilities, and long-term operating lease liabilities of \$18.9 million included within Accrued expenses and other current liabilities, and long-term operating lease liabilities of \$18.9 million included within Accrued expenses and other current liabilities, and long-term operating lease liabilities o
+Upon adoption, the Company recorded the following within the Condensed Consolidated Balance Sheets: operating lease right-of-use assets of \$5.1 million included within Other long-term assets, current operating lease liabilities of \$2.0 million included within Accrued expenses and other current liabilities, long-term operating lease liabilities of \$3.8 million included within Other long-term liabilities, finance lease right-of-use assets of \$1.2 million included within Property and equipment, net, current finance lease liabilities of \$0.2 million included within Current maturities of long term debt, and long-term finance lease liabilities of \$1.0 million included within Long-term debt less current maturities.
+Following the Acquisition of Quest, the Company recorded the following amounts in the Condensed Consolidated Balance Sheets as of the closing date on November 7, 2019: operating lease right-of-use assets of \$21.1 million included within Other long-term assets, current operating lease liabilities of \$2.0 million included within Accrued expenses and other current liabilities, and long-term operating lease liabilities of \$1.9 million included within Other long-term assets, the adoption of these ASUs did not result in a cumulative-effect adjustment to the opening balance of retained earnings.

 The guidance provided a number of optional practical expedients in adoption.
 The Company elected to adopt the package of practical expedients permitted under the transition guidance within the standard, which among other things, permits it to not reassess prior conclusions about lease identification, lease classification and initial direct costs under the new standard.
 The Company did not elect the use-of-hindsight practical expedient or the practical expedient pertaining to land easements, the latter not being applicable.
 Additionally, the Company elected to include both lease and non-lease components as a single component for all asset classes in which the Company is the lessee.
-For additional information regarding leases, refer to Note 11.
+For additional information regarding leases, refer to Note 12.